 Which Sin City Myths are True, and Which are FALSE - Vol. 2

-(Editor's Note: A few weeks ago with the help of Cheapo Vegas readers, Casino Boy squared away 10 Las Vegas myths that every first-timer believes to be true as either fact or fiction.
-Since it's the summer of sequels, we decided to run a good idea back with a slightly-worse second version.
+(Editor's Note: A few too many moons ago with the help of Cheapo Vegas readers, Casino Boy squared away 10 Las Vegas myths that every first-timer believes to be true as either fact or fiction.
+Since we love sequels, we decided to run a good idea back with a slightly-worse second version.
 So without further ado, let's clarify

 1.)
 If you're a white adult male over the age of 21, you're required by LAW to yell, "Vegas, baby, Vegas!" as soon as you merge onto Las Vegas Blvd. for the first time.

 False.
 But, let's face it; it may as well be true.
 Get it out of your system the first time, then never again.